jianlin/TryDjango1.9/README.md

 ## Making sure you have Python

-Since some libraries or 3rd party modules may require Python 2, so for the moment, let's stick with Python 2.
+Since some 3rd party modules may require Python 2, so for the moment, let's stick with Python 2.

+To make sure it is installed on your Mac:

     $ python --version
     Python 2.7.5